bazelbuild/rules_scala/docs/customizable_phase.md

  - scala_junit_test
  - scala_repl

 In each of the rule implementation, it calls `run_phases` and returns the information from `phase_final`, which groups the final returns of the rule.
-To prevent users from accidently removing `phase_final` from the list, we make it a non-customizable phase.
+To prevent consumers from accidently removing `phase_final` from the list, we make it a non-customizable phase.

 To make a new phase, you have to define a new `phase_<PHASE_NAME>.bzl` in `scala/private/phases/`.
 Function definition should have 2 arguments, `ctx` and `p`.
 You may expose the information for later phases by returning a `struct`.
 In some phases, there are multiple phase functions since different rules may take slightly different input arguemnts.
 You may want to re-expose the phase definition in `scala/private/phases/phases.bzl`, so it's more convenient to access in rule files.

 In the rule implementations, put your new phase in `builtin_customizable_phases` list.
 The phases are executed sequentially, the order matters if the new phase depends on previous phases.

+If you are making new return fields of the rule, remember to modify `phase_final`.

 ### Phase naming convention
 Files in `scala/private/phases/`